Disability Benefits Questionnaires (DBQs): Evidence for Your VA Disability Claim

 If there is no DBQ for your specific condition, VA will use the DBQ that is the most general and all-encompassing for that category.
 For example, VA is looking for a DBQ that corresponds with your Generalized Anxiety Disorder.
 There will be three different DBQs under the Psychological category: Eating Disorders, PTSD, and Mental Disorders (other).
 Here, since Generalized Anxiety Disorder does not have its own DBQ, you would use the DBQ for Mental Disorders as it broadly covers the claimed condition.

-Since 2010, VA has provided these DBQs directly on their website.
-Direct access to these DBQs allows veterans to request that their own providers, who were often specialized in a particular relevant area of medicine and familiar with the veterans’ medical history and conditions, complete these forms.
-This allows veterans to submit DBQs in support of their application for benefits, or even with their application for benefits so that they could file a fully developed claim.
+Direct access to these DBQs also allows veterans to request that their own providers, who were often specialized in a particular relevant area of medicine and familiar with the veterans’ medical history and conditions, complete these forms.
+This allows veterans to submit DBQs in support of their application for benefits, or even with their application for benefits as part of a fully developed claim.

-Submitting these completed DBQs may serve to eliminate months, and often years, of waiting for an exam for a number of veterans.
-It is also particularly useful for veterans living in rural areas or overseas who may experience longer wait times for exams or greater difficulty traveling the distance required to attend one of VA’s exams.
+Submitting these completed DBQs may serve to eliminate months, and often years, many veterans must wait for an exam.
+They are also particularly useful for veterans living in rural areas or overseas who may experience even longer wait times for exams or greater difficulty traveling the distance required to attend one of VA’s exams.

 CCK Provides Access to DBQs Online